I needed a new milk frother for my morning coffee, so I went to my favorite ecommerce store to buy one.

 Include social proof examples on your paid ads.
 Social proof such as UGC is proven to be a winner in bringing attention to your business.
 It generates 5x more clicks!

-There are also different social proof you can highlight in your ads.
+There are also different social proofs you can highlight in your ads.
 Research different insights on your social media page to see which works out best.

 To give you a better idea, let me give you some examples.

 First, you can highlight an expert that recommends your business.
 You can also mention how many customers you have.
-Another way you can do social proof are through celebrity testimonials.
+Another way you can do social proof is through celebrity testimonials.

 Ed Sheeran's Heinz ad really takes social proof to the next level.
 They took Ed Sheeran's idea for an ad and used it for their own marketing.